Adampro24/Deepfake-detection-blog/README.md

-# Deepfake-detection-blog
+# Deepfake Detection Blog

-# Deepfake Detection Tool - Truth Mint
+## Deepfake Detection Tool - Truth Mint

 If you want to make sure that the images and videos you see online are real and not manipulated, Truth Mint is here to help.
 Truth Mint is a powerful deepfake detection tool that can quickly tell whether a photo or video has been altered using artificial intelligence.
 With deepfakes becoming more common, having a reliable tool to check the authenticity of digital media has never been more important.